-The University Museum staff develop and maintain extensive collections totaling 7 million objects in the fields of archeology, ethnography, geology, history, and zoology.
+The University Museum staff develop and maintain extensive collections of objects in the fields of archeology, ethnography, geology, history, and zoology.
 The collections are generally available for exhibition, research, education, and loan.

 University faculty may request loans of specimens for their classes, or arrange to bring their classes to the University Collections Facility for a visit.
 Specimens and their associated documentation are available for comparative and research purposes by faculty, qualified students, and visiting scholars.
 We also fulfill our public service and outreach mission through community engagement programs and loans to other institutions for exhibits.

 Tours, class visits, and other collection activities must be scheduled in advance.

 Dr. Mary Suter and Laurel Lamb are passionate about the Museum collections and sharing them with those who are eager to learn.
 They may be reached via the contact information below for any questions you may have regarding the Museum.

 Curator of Collections

 Curator of Education and Engagement

 Frequently Asked Questions